thebird/Swipe/README.md

 </div>
 ```

+Also when you click on a bullet Swipe will slide to that specific section.
+Neat!

 Go ahead and give the demo a try and see how amazing Swipe is.

 Built-in bullet support and arrow navigation contributed by [Alex Budin](https://github.com/alex-b).